To configure your LDAP connections, you must provide an array to the

 The LDAP version to use for your connection.

-Must be an integer and can either be
+Must be an integer, and can either be two (

 The follow referrals option is a boolean to tell Active Directory to follow a referral to another server on your network if the server queried knows the information your asking for exists, but does not yet contain a copy of it locally.